 The Sparrows Point Facility lies within the Atlantic Coastal Plain physiographic province.
 This province is characterized by a relatively thick wedge of alternating layers of sand, gravel, silt, and clay sediments.
 Near Baltimore, these unconsolidated sediments are primarily of Cretaceous age, but at Sparrows Point are overlain by up to 125 feet of later Pleistocene sediments.
 These complexly stratified deposits comprising the Atlantic Coastal Plain form an inter-layered sequence of aquifers and confining beds in a thickening wedge from the "fall line" to the southeast.
-The lithology, permeability, and structure of the sediments define the geologic setting and provide the framework for the groundwater.
+The lithology, permeability, and structure of the sediments define the geologic setting and provide the framework for the groundwater-flow system.
+The geologic setting controls the occurrence, movement, and quality of groundwater.
 Predominantly sandy and gravelly layers, capable of yielding water, form aquifers, while fine-grained layers (silts and clays) impede the flow of groundwater and form confining units.

 Stratigraphy at the site from deepest to shallow begins with crystalline basement rocks that are unconformably overlain by the Patuxent Formation, which is conformably overlain by the Arundel Formation.
 The Arundel Formation is disconformably overlain by the Patapsco Formation, which represents uppermost Cretaceous-age sediments.
-The Patuxent, Arundel, and Patapsco Formation unconformably overlie the Potomac Group.
+The Patuxent, Arundel, and Patapsco Formations are collectively called the Potomac Group.
 Pleistocene sediments of the Talbot Formation unconformably overlie the Cretaceous sediments.
 The thickness of the Atlantic Coastal Plain sediments vary across the site but notably, for the purpose of this memorandum, the shallow, intermediate, and deep aquifers investigated at Sparrows Point comprise sediments approximately 220 feet to 270 feet thick and are underlain by the Arundel Formation.
 The Arundel Formation, or Arundel Clay, is the middle unit of the Potomac Group.
 In the Baltimore area, it is a red to red-yellow, dense, plastic clay with thin lenses of silt.
 The Arundel Clay completely confines the Patuxent Formation and subsequent aquifers beneath.